Emancipated from Mental Slavery: Pop Culture References to Marcus Garvey

 Fictional books also have made mention of Garvey, although to a lesser degree than in the musical realm.
 He is referenced in African-American novelist Ralph Ellison’s ‘Invisible Man’ on page 272 of the Vintage printing, while the Random House edition of 2002 has him mentioned in passages on pages 206 and 277.
 Ellison may have used Garvey as the basis for the book’s character Ras the Exhorter.
 He is a West Indian black nationalist “demagogue” who eventually leads to the book’s protagonist having an epiphany about his membership in a white-controlled group known as “the brotherhood”.

-In William Gibson’s dystopian cyberpunk novel ‘Neuromancer’, Marcus Garvey is the name of the space tug which delivers the protagonists to the scene of the climax.
 Garvey appeared on the AP United States History exam on May 11th, 2007 on the multiple choice section.
 The question incorrectly labeled Garvey as the leader of the Black Power movement to help Blacks economically.
-In The Autobiography of Malcolm X, his name is stated as “Marcus Aurelius Garvey,” referencing Roman Emperor and philosopher Marcus Aurelius.
-Malcolm’s father, Earl Little was both a UNIA Division President and distributor of the Negro World newspaper.

 The HBO television drama, The Wire, has an episode where African American mayoral candidate Clarence Royce uses Marcus Garvey posters in his campaign to win votes in majority Black Baltimore, Maryland.
 Royce is then accused by State Delegate Watkins of hiding behind the posters to win votes.

-In the 2003 film “Antwone Fisher” the character of Antwone Fisher (played by Derek Luke) receives a copy of “The Philosophy and Opinions of Marcus Garvey” from Dr. Jerome Davenport (played by Denzel Washington) as a gift.[13]
+The 2003 film and directorial debut of Denzel Washington, “Antwone Fisher” features the Philosophy and Opinions of Marcus Garvey.
+Main character Antwone Fisher (played by Derek Luke) receives a copy of The Philosophy and Opinions of Marcus Garvey from Dr. Jerome Davenport (played by Washington) as a gift.

 References